Effective Date: January 1, 2020

 - Third-Party Links.
 The Site may contain content that is supplied by a third party, and those third parties may collect Usage Information and your device identifier when pages from the Site are served to you.
 In addition, when you are on the Site you may be directed to other services that are operated and controlled by third parties that we do not control.
 We are not responsible for the data collection and privacy practices employed by any of these third parties or their services and they may be tracking you across multiple sites and may be sharing the results of that tracking with us and/or others.
 For example, if you “click” on a link, the “click” may take you off the Site onto a different site.
 These other sites may associate their Tracking Technologies with you, independently collect data about you, including Personal Information, and may or may not have their own published privacy policies.
 Third-party applications may also be available via the Site.
 The owners of these applications may collect Personal Information and other data from you and may have their own policies and practices.
 We are not responsible for how third-party or their applications collect or use your information and they may be tracking you across multiple sites and may be sharing the results of that tracking with us and/or others.
 These third-party owners may have their own terms of service, privacy policies or other policies and ask you to agree to the same.
 Be sure to review any available policies before submitting any personally identifiable information to a third-party application or otherwise interacting with it and exercise caution in connection with these applications.

 It is important that the Personal Information we hold about you is accurate and current.
 Please keep us informed if your Personal Information changes during your relationship with us.
-The Service will allow you to review, correct or update Personal Information you have provided through the Services’ forms or otherwise, and you may provide updates and changes by contacting us using the Contact us section (Please see contact details at the end of this policy).
-European residents should also read our EU Legal Rights section below.
+The Service will allow you to review, correct or update Personal Information you have provided through the Services’ forms or otherwise, and you may provide updates and changes by contacting us using the contact us section (Please see contact details at the end of this policy).
+European residents should also read our EU Legal Rights section below, and California consumers should review our California Privacy Rights section below as well.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL INFORMATION

 We will only use your Personal Information when the law permits such use.
-Most commonly, we will use your Personal Information in the following circumstances:
+Most commonly, we will use your Personal Information for the following business purposes:

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 Our legitimate interests include: